Stéphane Séjourné: Minister for Europe and Foreign Affairs, 2024

-On 11 January 2024, Séjourné was appointed minister of Europe and foreign affairs in Gabriel Attal's government.
-His first official trip abroad was to Germany for a meeting with his counterpart Annalena Baerbock.
+On 11 January 2024, Séjourné was appointed Minister for Europe and Foreign Affairs in Gabriel Attal's government.
+He became the youngest person to hold this position under the Fifth Republic.
+His first official foreign visit was to Germany for a meeting with his counterpart Annalena Baerbock.

 Séjourné criticized South Africa's ICJ genocide case against Israel, saying "To accuse the Jewish state of genocide is to cross a moral threshold."
+Following Iran's attack on Israel in April 2024, he requested that the Iranian ambassador be summoned.

-The same year, Séjourné stood for election in Hauts-de-Seine's 9th constituency, taking a 46 percent plurality in the initial round, and was elected with 72.6 percent in the runoff.
+The same year, Séjourné stood for election in Hauts-de-Seine's 9th constituency.

 European Commission, 2024–2029

-Following Thierry Breton's resignation, Séjourné was announced as the next candidate for the French post in the Von der Leyen Commission II.
-As commissioner in charge of the bloc’s industrial policy he is opting for offensive EU strategies.

-Political positions

-Séjourné is considered a close ally of President Emmanuel Macron.

-In an article published by Le Journal du Dimanche in February 2021, Séjourné opposed the proposed Comprehensive Agreement on Investment (CAI).

-On 12 November 2023, he took part in the March for the Republic and Against Antisemitism in Paris in response to the rise of anti-Semitism in France since the start of the Gaza war.

-In 2024, Séjourné committed not to work with the far-right in the next European Parliament and refused to align with the nationalist European Conservatives and Reformists (ECR) group.
+Following the resignation of Thierry Breton, Séjourné was nominated as France's candidate for the second Commission led by Ursula von der Leyen.
+He took office on 1 December 2024, as Executive Vice-President for Prosperity and Industrial Strategy, becoming Commissioner for Industry, SMEs and the Single Market.

+In May 2025, he called on the Czech Republic to suspend a nuclear contract with Korea Electric Power Corporation (KEPCO), arguing that foreign subsidies could distort competition within the EU.
+The move sparked controversy and was interpreted by some as favoring the French Électricité de France (EDF).

 Personal life

-Séjourné is gay and was in a civil union (PACS) with Gabriel Attal, a French politician who served as the Prime Minister of France from January to September 2024.
+Séjourné is openly gay and was in a civil union (PACS) with Gabriel Attal from 2017, a French politician who served as the Prime Minister of France from January to September 2024.
+In 2018, he was the victim of an outing on Twitter by Juan Branco.
 The relationship had ended by 2022.
+They got back together in 2024.

 He has stated that he has suffered from very severe dyslexia since youth.
 This has resulted in him being criticized and mocked on social media for making grammatical errors several times when speaking.
 The Times reported that Alba Ventura, an influential commentator at RTL Radio, said that his grammatical mistakes are unacceptable, as the post requires the "correct use of French.
 He is representative of France, and to a certain extent the French language as well.".